top of page

 Boy Coloring

-Autism Spectrum
+Autism

 Autistic children usually report feeling very comfortable within the first session- an essential feature of a young person’s ability to effectively engage in therapy and to benefit from it.
 We use Acceptance and Commitment Therapy to assist young people to manage overwhelming feelings.
-We works using a functional approach so that skills taught in sessions can be transferred to the real world.

 A neuro-affirming approach underpins the following skill development goals of sessions:

-• Recognising and understanding multiple perspectives
+• Recognising and understanding fluctuating capacity

 • Developing social skills that feel authentic to the young person